-Legendary football coach Vince Lombardi was an absolute goldmine for awesome quotes — one of the best ones being, "We didn't lose the game; we just ran out of time."
+Legendary football coach Vince Lombardi was an absolute goldmine for awesome quotes — one of the best ones being, "Perfection is not attainable, but if we chase perfection, we can catch excellence."

-It's powerful, chilling, motivational, and applicable in every field or facet of life, and sales is no exception.
+It's powerful, motivational, and applicable in every field or facet of life, and sales is no exception.
 As a manager, you're bound to have reps that go above and beyond — salespeople that take the proper steps to pursue perfection and catch excellence.
 But what does that look like?

 How can you tell if a rep is truly achieving sales excellence?
 What are the definitive qualities and patterns of behavior that separate excellent reps from the rest of the pack?